gwleuverink/bundle/docs/production-builds.md

 ## Running on a server

 Eventhough Bun is very fast, since Bundle transpiles & bundles your imports on the fly it might slow down your uncached blade renders a bit.
-Because of this, and to catch bundling errors before users hit your page, it is not reccommended to run on a production server.
+Because of this, and to catch bundling errors before users hit your page, it is not recommended to run on a production server.
 Code should be compiled before you deploy your app.

 You may run `php artisan bundle:build` to bundle all your imports beforehand.
 These will be added to your `storage/app/bundle` directory, make sure to add those to vsc or otherwise build them in CI before deployment.